 There is a lot of energy on this performance, but Joel and Niko still manage to sound good.
 There are enough of close-ups of the other members as well.
 Before the last chorus, Niko shows a text “join” written on his hand, referring to joining the “dark side”.

 The performance looks very cool, it’s fresh and the group looks good.
-They are not jumping all over the stage, but they look like they have everything in control.
+They are not jumping all over the stage, but look like they have everything in control.
 There are enough pyrotechnics and the graphics on the LED screens look very cool.
 On the last chorus the singers literally put their middle fingers up, which might put off some people.

 7. Ilta – Kelle mä soitan